MischaU8/yumyum/display/performance-graphs_B8mQ6JJ3_sw.md

 can ignore these graphs for the most part they can be useful to see what your
-Hardware performance is while using plasticity and they can also be useful information when sharing user feedback with the developers
+Hardware performance is while using
+Plasticity and they can also be useful information when sharing user feedback with the developers